 There are a number of ETFs to choose from.
 Here are some of the ticker symbols to consider: GLD – SPDR Gold Trust, IAU – iShares Gold Trust, SGOL – ETFS Physical Swiss Gold Shares, DGL – PowerShares DB Gold Fund, and DGP – PowerShares DB Gold Double Long ETN.
 There are many other gold ETFs to consider.

-The video that follows below describes why people choose to set-up a Gold IRA to protect their wealth.
 There are many folks who have purchased gold for investment.
 Good investors understand the potential rewards of gold and they understand the risks too.

 For More Information Call 866-703-2225